AntMan-opensource/AntMan-opensource.github.io/src/README.md

     - `commit_id`: the commit_id corresponding to the CVE-ID
     - `repo_path`: the local path of the repository corresponding to the CVE.
   - Output:
-    - original abstracted ICPC stored in the ICPC storage path specified in `signatureGeneration.py`
+    - Original abstracted ICPC stored in the ICPC storage path specified in `signatureGeneration.py`

 - **Modules 3&4: Mapping & Target Normalized Call Graph Construction && Target Abstracted ICPC Construction** This module including the scripts:  `ast_parser.py`, `code_transformation.py`, `target_signatureGeneration.py` , `joern.py`, `project.py` and `target.py`.